PacificVis/pvis2024/pages/cfp/guidelines.md

 ---
 layout: single
-title: 'Paper Submission Guidelines
+title: 'Paper Submission Guidelines'
-'
 permalink: '/cfp/guidelines/'
-data: 2023-07-24
+date: 2023-07-24
 ---

 All tracks at IEEE PacificVis use similar submission and review processes.
 Please refer to the track CFPs for details specific to each track.